p2p-today/p2p-project/README.md

     }
     ```

-6.  **Connecting to the Network**
+8.  **Connecting to the Network**

     This is where the protocol object becomes important.

-    When you connect to a node, each of you will send a message in the following format:
+    When you connect to a node, each will send a message in the following format:

         whisper
         [your id]